Royal Castle, Warsaw: In partitioned Poland and the Second Polish Republic

-Between 19 and 20 December 1806 and 1–30 January 1807, Napoleon Bonaparte, the French emperor, spent his time at the Castle.
-Here in 1807 he made the decision to form a Warsaw duchy, which was to be ruled by the Saxon prince Frederick August I, using the Royal castle as his residence.
-Prince Józef Poniatowski, Commander-in-Chief of the Polish Army and Marshal of France, resided in the Copper-Roof Palace joined to the Castle.
-After the creation of the constitutional Kingdom of Poland (1815) its parliaments met here at the Castle.
-As Kings of Poland, the Russian Tsars Alexander I and Nicholas I also resided in the castle when they stayed in Warsaw.
-During the November Uprising, on 25 January 1831, the Sejm debating in the castle dethroned Tsar of Russia, Nicholas I as Polish king.
+Between 19 and 20 December 1806 and 1–30 January 1807, Napoleon Bonaparte, the French emperor, spent his time at the castle.
+Here in 1807 he made the decision to form the Duchy of Warsaw, which was to be ruled by the Saxon king Frederick August I, using the Royal Castle as his residence.
+Prince Józef Poniatowski, Commander-in-Chief of the Army of the Duchy of Warsaw and Marshal of France, resided in the Copper-Roof Palace joined to the castle.
+After the creation of the constitutional Kingdom of Poland (1815), its parliaments met here at the castle.
+As kings of Poland, the Russian Tsars Alexander I and Nicholas I also resided in the castle when they stayed in Warsaw.
+During the November Uprising, on 25 January 1831, the Sejm debating in the castle dethroned Tsar Nicholas I as Polish king.

-In 1836, after abolishing the division into voivodeships in the Congress Poland, they were replaced by the guberniyas.
+In 1836, the voivodeships of Congress Poland were abolished and replaced by guberniyas.
 During that time, the Royal Castle became the residence of the Tsar's governor Ivan Paskievich.
-Paskievich charged Ludvik Corio – a Russian Colonel and architect – with designing new elevations and facades (the west, south and east parts).
-However, Russian authorities were not satisfied with the new designs and Corio was told to prepare another design – one that would refer to Kubicki's solutions (and his co-workers Lelewel and Thomas).
-Finally, Corio rebuilt all the elevations and facades in the neoclassical style, but the Saxon Elevation was left the same.
+Paskievich charged Ludvik Corio – a Russian Colonel and architect – with designing new elevations and façades (the west, south, and east parts).
+However, the Russian authorities were not satisfied with the new designs, and Corio was told to prepare another design – one that would refer to Kubicki's solutions (and his co-workers Lelewel and Thomas).
+Finally, Corio rebuilt all the elevations and façades in the neoclassical style, but the Saxon Elevation was left the same.
 After the death of Paskievich in 1856, all the next governors resided in the Royal Castle's Chamberlain's Room.
 The Russian officials occupied rooms on both floors of the west and north wings of the castle.
 The governors were heavily guarded by the Russian army.
-Unfortunately, the living space that was assigned to these soldiers was the Parliamentary Hall, Library and barracks under the Castle.
+Unfortunately, the living space that was assigned to these soldiers was the Parliamentary Hall, Library, and barracks under the castle.
 As a result, these were left devastated.